Ameera-11/Data_analytics_project/README.md

 # Data_analytics_project
-Analyze data to find patterns,and helps in making better decisions by using the tools
+Analyze data to find patterns,and helps in making better decisions using the tools